Porges/ways-to-play/src/games/chuck-a-luck/chuck-a-luck.md

 > A Mustang layout, from Kernan Manufacturing’s @KernanCatalogue [p.
 19].

-It is possible that it was one  one of these pictorial versions that was taken and adopted by the British as [Crown & Anchor](games/crown-and-anchor/crown-and-anchor.md).
+It is possible that it was one of these pictorial versions that was taken and adopted by the British as [Crown & Anchor](games/crown-and-anchor/crown-and-anchor.md).

 > [!figure]